glureau/dokka-mermaid/README.md

 }
 ```

-You can also specify the theme by graph, with the `%%{init: ...}%%` block ([documentation](https://github.com/mermaid-js/mermaid/blob/develop/docs/theming.md#customizing-themes--with-themevariables)).
+You can also specify the theme for each graph, with the `%%{init: ...}%%` block ([documentation](https://github.com/mermaid-js/mermaid/blob/develop/docs/theming.md#customizing-themes--with-themevariables)).

 For example with `%%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#DD0000'}}}%%`
 ```mermaid